Pan-Indianism: All Indian Pueblo Council

 The All Indian Pueblo Council, founded in 1922, successfully opposed the proposed Bursum Bill, which legislated rights for squatters on Native grounds along the Rio Grande.

-The All Indian Pueblo Council declared that Pueblo Indians had been living in a "civilized condition" long before European Americans came over to America.
+The All Indian Pueblo Council declared that Pueblo Indians had lived in a "civilized condition" long before European Americans came over to America.
 They appealed to public morality by claiming to have pride in their past.
-The All Pueblo Council needed public support to help preserve lands, customs, and traditions; and to turn interest to the Pueblo tribes so they can gain assistance in court.
+The All Pueblo Council needed public support to help preserve lands, customs, and traditions and to turn their interest to the Pueblo tribes so they could gain assistance in court.

 American Indian Movement

 The American Indian Movement was created in 1968 in Minneapolis by Dennis Banks, George Mitchell, and Clyde Bellecourt (all Ojibwe), and Russell Means (Lakota).
-AIM became well known for their involvement in the Wounded Knee incident in 1973, and the seizure of the Bureau of Indian Affairs in 1972.
-Inspired by groups like The Black Panthers, AIM took a new, more radical, approach than had previous Native groups, using direct action at protests, and arguing for liberation instead of assimilation.
+AIM became well known for its involvement in the Wounded Knee incident in 1973 and the seizure of the Bureau of Indian Affairs in 1972.
+Inspired by groups like The Black Panthers, AIM took a new, more radical approach than had previous Native groups, using direct action at protests and arguing for liberation instead of assimilation.
 They advocated for the abolition of the Office of Indian Affairs (which was promoting assimilation).
 They mobilized many people to become activists and quickly became the most visible of the pan-Indian organizations of the era.

 Assembly of First Nations

 Founded in 1967, the Assembly of First Nations (AFN), formerly known as the National Indian Brotherhood, is a representative body of First Nations leaders in Canada.
 The aims of the organization are to protect the rights, treaty obligations, ceremonies, and claims of citizens of the First Nations in Canada.
-It represents the majority of all First Nations governments or "band councils" in Canada, and has a leader knows as the National Chief.
+It represents the majority of all First Nations governments or "band councils" in Canada and has a leader known as the National Chief.

 Association on American Indian Affairs

-The Association on American Indian Affairs, also known as AAIA, has a mission to improve Native American health, education, and economic and community development, while maintaining tradition, culture, and language.
+The Association on American Indian Affairs (AAIA) aims to improve Native American health, education, and economic and community development while maintaining tradition, culture, and language.
 Protecting Native American sovereignty, natural resources, and constitutional, legal, and human rights is also included in their mission.

 Black Hills Treaty Council

-The Black Hills Treaty Council was established in the South Dakota in 1911 on the Cheyenne River Sioux reservation to prepare a suit in the U.S. Court of Claims.
+The Black Hills Treaty Council was established in South Dakota in 1911 on the Cheyenne River Sioux reservation to prepare a suit in the U.S. Court of Claims.